Tera Intezaar: Soundtrack

-The music of the film is composed by Raaj Aashoo while the lyrics have been penned by Shabbir Ahmed.
-The first song of the film titled as "Khali Khali Dil" which is sung by Armaan Malik and Payal Dev was released on 26 October 2017.
-The second track of the film to be released was "Barbie Girl" which is sung by Swati Sharma, Lil Golu and Hritiqa Chheber was released on 6 November 2017.
+The music of the film is composed by Raaj Aashoo, while the lyrics have been penned by Shabbir Ahmed.
+The first song of the film, titled "Khali Khali Dil" which is sung by Armaan Malik and Payal Dev, was released on 26 October 2017.
+The second track of the film to be released was "Barbie Girl" which is sung by Swati Sharma, Lil Golu, and Hritiqa Chhebe, andr was released on 6 November 2017.
 The soundtrack was released by T-Series on 11 November 2017.

 Critical reception

-Reza Noorani of The Times of India gave the film a rating of 1.5 out of 5 saying that, "With weak performances, forced VFX and a badly structured script, 'Tera Intezaar' is a film where you will be waiting desperately for the end credits to roll."
+Reza Noorani of The Times of India gave the film a rating of 1.5 out of 5, saying that, "With weak performances, forced VFX and a badly structured script, 'Tera Intezaar' is a film where you will be waiting desperately for the end credits to roll."
 Rohit Vats of Hindustan Times gave the film a rating of 0 out of 5 saying that, "From performing planchette to listening conversations via paintings, Tera Intezaar can entertain you at many levels."
 Prasanna D Zore of Rediff gave the film a rating of 0.5 out of 5 and said that, "There is nothing in Tera Intezaar to keep you hooked."
-Shubhra Gupta of The Indian Express gave the film a rating of 0 out of 5 and criticized the film saying that, "Who made this film?
+Shubhra Gupta of The Indian Express gave the film a rating of 0 out of 5 and criticized the film, saying that, "Who made this film?
 Why was it made?
 Who was it made for?
 Is it even a film?"
 Namrata Joshi of The Hindu criticized the film saying that, "'Tera Intezaar' is the prime candidate for bagging "So Bad That It Is Too Good" award of 2017".
 Bollywood Hungama gave the film a rating of 1.5 out of 5 and said that, "Tera Intezaar has a jumbled plot line that lacks logic and fails to establish any connect.
 It neither succeeds in telling a supernatural story nor does it manage to act as a quintessential love story."
-Bollywood Life gave the film a rating of 1 out of 5 saying that, "The plot is paper thin, stretched with songs that don't mesh seamlessly into the narrative."
 Saibal Chatterjee of NDTV gave the film a rating of 0.5 out of 5 saying that, "You might ask: why does this film deserve even half a star?
 Well, it is for whoever it is who dared to believe that Tera Intezaar could be passed off as cinema.
 Takes loads of guts or a whole lot of stupidity!"